JunDang/RxNetWorking/tutorial.md

 ### View Controller
 Now it is time to implement the UI.
 The UI is  a very simple one since the major purpose of this project is to demonstrate the MVVM and network request in RxSwift.
 Create a new group View Controller and create a new swift file FlickrViewController.
 Write a class FlickrViewController.
 Open the main story board, set the View Controller to FlickrViewController and embed it in a navigation controller.
 Drag a UIImageView to the FlickrViewController and make it to cover the FlickrViewController UIView completely via setting the constrains, see below picture.
 Then drag a text field to the navigation bar, input Search a picture in the placeholder.
 Then drag from the UIImageView and TextField to the class FlickrViewController to create outlet variables of backgroundImageView and searchTextField respectively.

 I have installed Reachability for detecting the network access status.
-Now, create a new swift file RxReachability+rx, which I updated  the RxReachability from [RxReachability](https://github.com/bmoliveira/RxReachability).
+Now, create a new swift file RxReachability+rx, which I updated  the  [RxReachability](https://github.com/bmoliveira/RxReachability).

 In the class FlickrViewController, declare a variable of Reachability, SwiftMessages, and DisposeBag respectively.
 Override the function viewDidLoad, implement the code as below:
 ```